 A good piece of technology should help the sales rep qualify leads and instruct them on the best way to go about initiating a conversation with a new lead.
 A great example can be seen in LeadFuze, where some features include automated list building, email outreach, and personalized reports.

-To get a better idea of what to look for, you should work to find:
+To get a better idea of what tech to look for, you should work to find:

 - Automation tools that increase the productivity and efficiency of your sales reps.

 - CRM software that tracks and manages your leads as well as relaying important data regarding your sales process.

 Remember that you’re a salesperson in the 21st century.
 So make sure that you have the tools that represent that.

 5Not focusing on building relationships

 In sales, building a strong relationship with your clientele and prospects should be your number one priority.
 Having a solid relationship with your leads puts you in a much better position.
 Way better than another sales rep who is just shooting a generic sales pitch to a bunch of emails on a contact list.